 An affiliate lawyer can point out the risky terms in the affiliate agreements that could cause your business problems.

 There’s a good chance you’re going to like your attorney from LawTrades and want to keep using him / her.
 By setting up that relationship for an affiliate agreement, you’ll have a legal expert available for future projects.

 Can I use an affiliate agreement template that I found online?

 You could, but it won’t be as complete and protective that it should be.
 The problem with templates is that they are standardized and often leave out important details specific to your company and affiliate.
-Any question of “leaving things out” are silenced when you have an attorney draft your agreements and provide the affiliate help you need.
+Any question of “leaving things out” are silenced when you have a business agreement lawyer draft your agreements and provide the affiliate help you need.

 What terms / provisions are found in an affiliate agreement?